Our Office Tour

 Pediatric Dentist in Monrovia

-Dental care is one of the most important primary health care facilities for children.
-Children have deciduous teeth until they turn teens.
-Their food habits and the sensitiveness of primary teeth, makes it necessary for parents to take good care of the dental health of the children.
+Dental care is one of the most important aspects of primary health care for children.
+Children have deciduous teeth until their teenage years.
+Their food habits and the sensitivity of primary teeth make it necessary for parents to take good care of the dental health of their children.

-The primary teeth of kids and their oral cavity is much different from those of adults.
+The primary teeth of children and their oral cavity are much different from those of adults.
 A pediatric dentist in Monrovia is a person who is specially qualified to take care of a child's dental health.
-He/she is well versed in handling children and, their gentle approach can inculcate awareness about dental care in the young minds.
-This helps children to grow up healthy, with good knowledge about hygienic practices and the importance of dental care.
+They are well versed in handling children, and their gentle approach can inculcate awareness about dental care in young minds.
+This helps children grow up healthy, with good knowledge of hygienic practices and the importance of dental care.

 When should dental care begin?